 Jonathan is a Certified Public Accountant (inactive) in the State of California and a Certified Information Technology Professional.
 Jonathan earned a degree in Business Administration from the University of California, Berkeley.

-Kate Allison supports the SHA Board of Directors and the 100+ members.
+Kate Allison runs Operations for Sand Hill Angels.
 She has been with the group since 2013.

 Prior to Sand Hill, Hugo practiced corporate and securities law at Morgan Lewis & Bockius in Beijing and Jun He Law Offices in Shanghai.
 He earned his B.S. from University of California, Davis and his J.D. from Santa Clara University School of Law.